Are you worried (okay, terrified) about whether you really have what it takes to go through with your natural birth?

 Well, there's a few things.
 1. These meditations are written and recorded by a licensed yoga teacher with years of prenatal experience.
 Her training and years of helping pregnant mothers has taught her the best messages to give you during labor.
 2. Your birth partner won't need to be freaking out because you're in transition, but he's waiting for an ad to finish playing before your meditation is ready.
 3. These meditations are much longer (20-30 minutes), which allows you to really "get in the zone" in a deeply relaxed state while you're in labor.
 Some women (including me!) even experience a semiconscious state where they're aware of a contraction happening, but they aren't in pain from it.
 But you simply can't get that experience from a 4 minute centering exercise.

 Between my last 2 labors, I tried a few other birthing hypnosis tracks.
-Some tracks were good had good content, but the voice on the recording was really grating (other moms-to-be have reported this same issue).
+Some tracks had good content, but the voice on the recording was really grating (other moms-to-be have reported this same issue).
 Other birthing tracks only come with a program that is hundreds of dollars.
 These meditations, with a silky-smooth, calming voice, are available at a fraction of the price of other products.

 While these meditations can be useful at any point of pregnancy (even if your due date is next week), I suggest getting them by 20 weeks of pregnancy to have plenty of time to practice relaxation.
 That way, you'll be able to quickly and comfortably slip into a deep relaxation using these sound tracks when the time for labor and birth arrives.